Find out how personal alarms work, the different types available and what to consider before buying one.

 Read more about memory aids for dementia in Which?
 Home and Garden, which includes recommendations for the best gadgets to help people living with dementia.

-- Getting assistance from your local authority: if your relative is eligible for care, the care plan following a needs assessment might include paying for a personal alarm.
+- Getting assistance from your local authority: if a person is assessed as being eligible for care, the care plan following a needs assessment might include paying for a personal alarm.

 - Dementia and other memory problems: read about the possible causes and signs of memory loss, and the best way to support someone with dementia.

-- Home security: find out about different ways to help your relative feel safe in their own home.
+- Home security: find out about different ways to feel safe in your own home.

 More from Which?